Circle actions on oriented manifolds with 3 fixed points: Pontryagin classes

 If $\dim M \geq 12m$ and there are exactly 3 fixed points, the above lemma implies the following.

 \begin{lem} Let the circle on a compact oriented manifold $M$ with exactly three fixed points.
-If $\dim M \geq 12m$, the restrictions of the equivariant $m$-th Pontryagin class of $M$ at all fixed points are the same. \end{lem}
+If $\dim M \geq 12m$, the restrictions of the equivariant $m$-th Pontryagin class $P_m$ of $M$ at all fixed points are the same.
+That is, $P_m(p_1)=P_m(p_2)$ for any $p_1, p_2 \in M^{S^1}$. \end{lem}